junxian428/HTB_Certified_Junior_Cybersecurity_Associate/7. Introduction to Windows Command Line/5. Working with Directories and Files - CMD/README.md

 <h3>Viewing & Listing Directories</h3>

 As we said in the previous section, we can issue the 'cd' command when trying to see what directory we currently reside in.
 To get a listing of what files are within a directory, we can use the dir command, and tree provides a complete listing of all files and folders within the specified path.
 So it is nice to see we already have a head start.

+The image above shows how the three can be used in conjunction. chdir can also change our current working directory.

+<h3>Create A New Directory</h3>

+Creating a directory to add to our structure is a simple endeavor.
+We can utilize the md and mkdir commands.

+<h3>Using MD</h3>

+md new-directory

+Above, md is in use.
+In the next shell, we will see mkdir used similarly.
+Both accomplish the same goal, so use either as you wish.

+<h3>Using mkdir to Create Directories.</h3>

+mkdir yet-another-dir

+<h3>Delete Directories</h3>

+Deleting directories can be accomplished using the rd or rmdir commands.
+The commands rd and rmdir are explicitly meant for removing directory trees and do not deal with specific files or attributes.

+Let us look at rd and rmdir now.

+<h3>RD & RMDIR</h3>

+dir